marceljackiewicz/rrsp/README.md

 ## Documentation

+(To be hosted as github page)

 The package documentation is generated using [Documenter.jl](https://documenter.juliadocs.org/stable/) package.
-We opted for not keeping script generated content in the repository (aside from package configuration) and since bitbucket doesn't allow hosting web pages currently, you can generate the documentation locally.
-To do so, clone the repository, enter `Rrsp/docs` directory and use
+To generate the documentation clone the repository, enter `Rrsp/docs` directory and use

     $ julia --project make.jl